bentilling/code-every-day/README.md

 ### Day 1 - 18th July

 Restart (for the 100th time) my personal finance tracker - vizzy money.
 I will start a React project and create a form that lets me view and edit transactions.

+Completed:
+Started new app and included some semantic ui components

+### Day 2

+Start learning node/express so that I can create an API for Finance app

+Completed:
+- Completed and wrote up a small youtube course in tutorials repo.
+- Created vizzymoney-api repo
+- Wrote a python script that loads our finances in csv into an sqlite tables

+### Day 3
+Hooked up express to sqlite and return transactions

+### Day 4
+Linked ui and api